PRichardsKSMTA/ai-mapping-agent/README.md

 ## Post-processing

 Templates may include an optional `postprocess` block.
-When present and `ENABLE_POSTPROCESS=1` is set, the mapped rows are sent as a POST request to the configured URL.
+To trigger the Power Automate flow for those templates, set `ENABLE_POSTPROCESS=1`; otherwise the mapped rows are never sent to the configured URL.
 Set this flag in a `.env` file or add it to `.streamlit/secrets.toml`.

 ```bash
 export ENABLE_POSTPROCESS=1